by Erica Garza

-To ensure you’re getting your rest, practice good sleep hygiene like powering down screens before you get into bed, avoiding caffeine several hours before bed and making sure your room is cool and dark.
+To ensure you’re getting your rest, practice good sleep hygiene like powering down screens before you get into bed, avoiding caffeine several hours before bed, and making sure your room is cool and dark.
 Supplements can also help aid healthier sleep.
-FOCL Night combines full-spectrum hemp CBD with sleep-friendly botanicals like Ashwagandha and Valerian Root to help you sleep deeply all night long.
+FOCL Night combines premium hemp CBD with sleep-friendly botanicals like Ashwagandha and Valerian Root to help you sleep deeply all night long.

 3. Eat Brain-Boosting Foods